ssdiaz/ssdiaz/README.md

 - 👋 Hi there, I’m Sam! [ @ssdiaz ]
 - 🎓 Flatiron Software Engineering Bootcamp Graduate '22
 - 👀 I’m interested in ... front end web development!
 - 🌱 I’m currently learning ...
-Python!
+JavaScript!
 - 📚 I have experience in ...
 HTML, JavaScript, Ruby on Rails, React

 Connect with me on <a href="https://www.linkedin.com/in/samanthasdiaz/">LinkedIn</a>!